Best Car Battery Chargers: Keep Your Car Battery Lasting Longer

-Maintain and charge your car battery with this 12V and 750mA unit from Battery Tender.
-It will automatically charge your car, motorcycle, or boat battery until it’s fully charged.
+Maintain and charge your car battery with the Battery Tender Junior Charger and Maintainer.
+Its name might imply a small size, but this device is more than capable.
+It’s a 12V and 750mA unit, and it’ll automatically charge your car, motorcycle, or boat battery until it’s fully charged.
 Then it will automatically switch to float mode for safe maintenance and prevent overcharging.
 It comes with a 12-foot cord.

 The beauty of this unit is its simplicity.
 There are no extra unnecessary features and no extra technology to malfunction.
 You can plug in your 12V lead acid battery and know that it will charge and maintain.
 This will extend the overall useful life of your battery.
 The Battery Tender brand is one that’s trusted for its reliability and performance by several vehicle manufacturers.

 Unfortunately, it can be easy to hook it up wrong, and it will make a clicking noise until you correct it.
-This unit also lacks some of the charging versatility features that other charges on this list have.
+This unit also lacks some of the charging versatility features that other chargers have.

-Maintain and charge your battery with this unit from Ampeak.
+You’re going to want to maintain and charge your car battery with the Ampeak Smart Battery Charger.
 It comes in size 6V/12V and 8A, 12V and 15A, or 12V and 25A.
 You can use it with all types of 12V batteries, including gel, AGM, lead acid, and STD.
 There is a large LCD screen on the front to help you monitor the battery’s state, current, and voltage.

 What makes this unit stand out is that it comes with a smart detect system to know exactly what type of battery you’ve hooked it up to.
 This ensures optimal charging for each type of battery.
 It also has several advanced safety precautions built in to make using it safer.

-Unfortunately, if your battery is fully drained, this unit won’t recognize that a battery is hooked up.
-This results in dead batteries not getting charged.
+Unfortunately, if your battery is fully drained, this unit won’t recognize that.
 The unit also runs hot, which may not be good in warmer climates.

-This battery pack can charge and jump start your car battery.
-It packs a capacity of 1500A peak power and 21800mah capacity.
+The Nexpow Car Battery Starter is a battery pack that can charge and jump start your car battery.
+It packs a capacity of 2000 amps peak power and 21800mAh capacity.
 It works with any 12V vehicle battery.
 You can use it on both gas and diesel engines.
 There are two USB ports for emergency charging of your portable electronics, such as your smartphone, tablet, or laptop.

 What’s nice about this unit is that it can perform five unique functions.
 It can charge your car battery, jump start your vehicle in an emergency, has an LED flashlight, SOS lighting, and dual USB quick charge.

-This powerful car charger can also function as a jump start.
+The DBPower Portable Car Battery Booster is one powerful car charger — but that’s not all it is.
+This slim device can also function as a jump start.
 It will work on 7.2L gas or 5.5L diesel engines.
 You should be able to jump your car up to 20 times with 800A of power.
 The unit comes with heavy-duty cables and clamps.
 The LCD screen will show you how much power the unit has left to charge your car battery.

 What makes this unit stand out is that you can charge more than car batteries with it.
 There’s a smart USB charging port that works with laptops, smartphones, tablets, and any other mobile device.
 The unit also comes with an adapter for different laptop brands.

-One downside to this unit is that its performance is unreliable.
-You may also struggle to get it to output enough power to charge and jump your car battery.
+One downside to this unit is that some users complain its performance is unreliable.
+You may struggle to get enough power to charge and jump your car battery.
 The user manual isn’t very clear, which can make troubleshooting frustrating.

-IThis smart battery maintainer can recharge fully drained 12V Pb, SLA, gel, AGM, VRLA, sealed lead acid batteries, and wet flooded batteries.
+The Yonhan Automotive Smart Battery Charger is a charger and maintainer in one, giving you an intelligent product that can recharge fully drained 12V Pb, SLA, gel, AGM, VRLA, sealed lead acid batteries, and wet flooded batteries.
 It has an LCD screen for you to monitor the charging progress and mode.
 It will automatically begin to charge and use a three-stage charging process as it automatically switches between modes to give you a safe and effective charge.